rhyence/Portfolio-Rhyence-Andal/Nutritional Dietary Data/README.md

 This project analyzes data from the Nutritional Dietary Data Group 010 to explore whether there is a significant relationship between daily caloric intake and Body Mass Index (BMI).
+Using R for the analysis and data visualization.